ITAR Attorney Melbourne, FL

 At small corporations, people are often too busy and need to focus on the definitions.
 They need to understand what they are doing and keep it simple, breaking the compliance process down into simple elements.

-Should you wish to discuss your ITAR legal needs, you may schedule a consultation with Maurice Arcadier, Esq who is our experienced attorney in ITAR related matters.
-Arcadier and Associates P.A. also works with an ITAR consultant company (CVG Strategies) who helps with the implementation of ITAR related programs at reasonable costs.
+Should you wish to discuss your ITAR legal needs, you may schedule a consultation with Maurice Arcadier, Esq who is our experienced ITAR attorney in export compliance matters.
+Arcadier, Biggie & Wood, PLLC also works with an ITAR consultant company (CVG Strategies) who helps with the implementation of ITAR related programs at reasonable costs.